 Gerda moved to Washington Heights in 1965 and has been an active member of CALW since her retirement 15 years ago.
 Like many older adults in our area, she lives alone, has no family nearby, and narrowly covers her monthly expenses.

 Our support extends beyond responding to crises.
 For several years, Gerda has received Safe-at-Home bi-weekly housekeeping visits.
 Earlier during the pandemic, she participated in our weekly reflections group by phone.
 She eventually returned to meet with the group in person when the program reconvened onsite.
-She has enjoyed participating in the Y’s pen pal program between local older adults and children, and she has connected weekly with a social work intern for support.
+In addition, she has enjoyed participating in the Y’s pen pal program between local older adults and children, and she has connected weekly with a social work intern for support.

 The Y is committed to enhancing the lives of people of all ages and backgrounds in our community.
 With 29% of older adults in Washington Heights and Inwood living below the poverty line, your donation can help the Y continue to be a lifeline for our vulnerable neighbors.

 Thanks to our generous donors and funders, Gerda isn’t facing her obstacles alone.
-Your support can ensure that the Y is there for Gerda and other local older adults who are facing isolation, food insecurity, COVID-19, and other challenges with nowhere else to turn.
+Your support can ensure that the Y is there for Gerda and other local older adults facing isolation, food insecurity, COVID-19, and other challenges with nowhere else to turn.